akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 Each column is defined by a `code`, a `label`, and a `type`.
 The label can be translated, and you cannot change the code neither the type of a column afterward.

 ### Once the table structure is done and saved, it cannot be changed afterward.
 It means that your columns are frozen once you've clicked on `Save`.
-If you need to change a column, you must delete and re-create it.
+If you need to change the code or the type of a column, you must delete and re-create it.

 ### The first column must be of type `Select`.
 To structure your table, you can choose among 4 column types: